 By default the output buffering is off, the HTML is sent to the browser in pieces as PHP processes the script.
 If the Output Buffering is on, the HTML is stored in a variable.
 It is then sent to the browser as one whole at the end of the script.

 You can use any of the two methods below to enable output buffering.

 - Use the Output Buffering setting to enable output buffering.
 You can configure it in the php.ini file, in the .htaccess file or the .user.ini files.

 - Use a call to the function ob_start() at the start of the invocation script.
 This is less reliable for following reasons:

 - A whitespace or a BOM might get added before the function making it ineffective.

 - When attempting to send binary content like a generated image, the buffered unnecessary output causes a problem.
 This may need an ob_clean() as a further workaround.

 - The buffer which is limited in size can be easily overrun if set to default values.

 How TemplateToaster helps?

 If you are a newbie or a beginner in developing websites, we recommend that you try using TemplateToaster.
-This WordPress Theme Builder lets you create websites for multiple Content Management Systems like WordPress, Joomla, Drupal etc. with the flexibility to choose from a range of templates.
+This WordPress website Builder lets you create websites for multiple Content Management Systems like WordPress, Joomla, Drupal etc. with the flexibility to choose from a range of templates.
 You would not need to get into the details of the PHP, CSS, and HTML coding which would prevent getting into errors such as the “headers already sent” error.